Plankton: Food webs

+The microbial loop: Bacteria play central roles in aquatic food webs.
+The microbial loop refers to a process in aquatic ecosystems where bacteria consume dissolved organic matter (DOM) and are then consumed by larger microorganisms, effectively cycling nutrients and energy within the ecosystem.

+The viral shunt: Viruses also play central roles in aquatic food webs.
+The viral shunt is a process where viruses infect and lyse (burst) host cells, releasing cellular contents (including dissolved organic matter) that can be utilized by other microplankton like bacteria, effectively bypassing the traditional food web pathways.
+This process plays a significant role in nutrient cycling and carbon flow within aquatic ecosystems.

+Fungi have a role as well.
+The mycoloop is a specific aquatic food web pathway where parasitic chytrid fungi infect large, inedible phytoplankton, and their zoospores (a type of spore) become a food source for zooplankton.
+In this manner, the chytrid fungi transfer nutrients from otherwise unusable phytoplankton to zooplankton.

 Carbon cycle

 Primarily by grazing on phytoplankton, zooplankton provide carbon to the planktic foodweb, either respiring it to provide metabolic energy, or upon death as biomass or detritus.
 Organic material tends to be denser than seawater, so it sinks into open ocean ecosystems away from the coastlines, transporting carbon along with it.
 This process, called the biological pump, is one reason that oceans constitute the largest carbon sink on Earth.
 However, it has been shown to be influenced by increments of temperature.
 In 2019, a study indicated that at ongoing rates of seawater acidification, Antarctic phytoplanktons could become smaller and less effective at storing carbon before the end of the century.

 It might be possible to increase the ocean's uptake of carbon dioxide (CO_{2}) generated through human activities by increasing plankton production through iron fertilization – introducing amounts of iron into the ocean.
 However, this technique may not be practical at a large scale.
 Ocean oxygen depletion and resultant methane production (caused by the excess production remineralising at depth) is one potential drawback.